Today’s Human Resources (HR) leader has a wonderful opportunity to make an important strategic contribution:

 - Make Culture a Priority.
 Keep the initiative visible.
 Get culture on daily agendas and priority lists across departments.

-- Hire and Promote for Cultural Fit.
+- Hire and Promote for Heart.
 When you interview new talent, or are considering someone for a promotion, make his or her fit with your desired culture an explicit requirement.
 Note that you also want diversity, equity, and inclusion, and cultural fit doesn’t mean uniformity or exclusion.
 Hire and promote slowly: in other words, only when you are confident of good cultural fit.